eHow may earn compensation through affiliate links in this tutorial.

-You can just use the beeswax pastilles to make these wraps if you'd like.
+You can just use the food grade beeswax pastilles to make these wraps if you'd like.
 It works just fine.
 When you place the wraps over the bowl just use the warmth of your hands to mold it to the bowl.
-But, for a more pliable wrap, use the copal resin and jojoba oil in addition to the beeswax.
+But, for a more pliable wrap, use the copal resin and jojoba oil in addition to the grated beeswax.

 For an 11 x 11-inch square of fabric, mix together 1 tbsp. and 1 tsp. of beeswax pastilles, 1 tbsp. and 1 tsp. of copal resin, and 1 tsp. of jojoba oil.
 Mix well.
 The amount of beeswax and other ingredients will vary depending on the size of the wrap, so mix extra so you have enough to cover one side of the fabric.

 Place the baking sheet in an oven preheated to 225° F. Bake for 15-20 minutes until the wax mixture is evenly melted.
 Remove the baking sheet from the oven and use the brush to spread the melted wax.
 If it's not completely melted and even, place it back into the oven for another 5 minutes or so.
-Use a pair of tongs to gently remove the fabric from the parchment paper.
+Use a pair of tongs to gently remove the fabric from the sheet of parchment paper.
 Let it cool for a few minutes to set the wax.